isocpp/CppCoreGuidelines/CppCoreGuidelines.md

 ##### Note

 Time and space that you spend well to achieve a goal (e.g., speed of development, resource safety, or simplification of testing) is not wasted.
-"Another benefit of striving for efficiency is that the process forces you to understand the problem in more depth." - Alex Stepanov
+“Another benefit of striving for efficiency is that the process forces you to understand the problem in more depth.” — Alex Stepanov

 ##### Example, bad